gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## PMTU Considerations {#pmtu}

-The addition of the CRYPTO chunk to SCTP reduces the room for payload, in order to cope with that when creating the payload of SCTP for protection the size of the CRYPTO chunk header and plain text expansion due to algorithm and any authentication tag needs to be included in the calculation.
+The addition of the CRYPTO chunk to SCTP reduces the room for payload, due to the size of the CRYPTO chunk header and plain text expansion due to ciphering algorithm and any authentication tag.
+Thus, the SCTP layer creating the plain text payload needs to know about the overhead to adjust its target payload size appropriately.

 On the other hand, the protection engine needs to be informed about the PMTU by removing from the value the sum of the common SCTP header